haskell/cabal/cabal-install/README.md

     $ cabal update

 This command gets the latest list of packages from the [Hackage] server.
-On occasion, this command must be run manually, for instance, if you want to install a newly released package.
+On occasion, this command must be run manually--for instance, if you want to install a newly released package.

     $ cabal install xmonad

-This is the eponymous command.
-It installs one or more named packages, and all their dependencies, from Hackage.
+This command installs one or more named packages, and all their dependencies, from Hackage.
 By default, it installs the latest available version; however, you may specify exact versions or version ranges.
 For example, `cabal install alex-2.2` or `cabal install parsec < 3`.

     $ cabal list xml